Getting started

 Measure::stop('parent');

-a span will be started that will get that trace id injected.
+a span will be started and linked to that trace.

-Here's how that will look like in Jaeger:
+Here's what that will look like in Jaeger:

-The real value of this package comes when also using it to measure an entire process the includes the web requests, one or more jobs / services.
+The real value of this package comes when also using it to measure an entire process that includes its web requests, one or more jobs and requests to additional services.

 Measure::start('my-web-request');